It would be an understatement to say life has been a blur over the course of the past week or so here at the ranch.

 I kid you not, those of us in line waited about twenty-five minutes for the shopping comparison saga to end while the number of folks backed up at the register steadily increased.

+The guy in front of me was getting a little tense.
+I started to get impatient and immediately got checked on it.
 From what I could gather about the lady I now recognized, her need to pinch the pennies was not from a position of complete need.
 She simply was a conscious shopper.
+More power to her, I guess.

 I started to think about people who might go through a grocery line and are dependent on every bit of savings which can be squeezed out of their budget.